 The cement is then forced up between the casing and the hole sealing off the wellbore from the fresh water.
 The cementing process prevents any contamination of the fresh water aquifers.

-The distance is under a quarter of the mile.
+The distance drilled is usually under a quarter of the mile.
 It takes over 350 pieces of pipe to drill a 10,500 foot well.
 While drilling, the drill and drill bit usually require maintenance.
 This maintenance is also referred to as “tripping pipe.”

-STEP TWO – Perfing and Fracking
+Fracking a Well, STEP TWO – Perfing and Fracking

 Once step one is complete, it is now time to perf and frack the area.

-Perfing – a perforating gun is lowered by wire line into the casing.
+Perfing – a perforating gun is lowered by wireline into the casing.
 An electrical current is sent down and sets off a charge that shoots small holes through the casing and cement.
 The perf gun in then pulled out of the hole.

 Next, the well will have to be fracked.
 Water, sand, and lube are sent into the wellbore under high pressure.
 As the mixture is forced through, the shale is pressured to fracture.
 This creates a fairway connecting the reservoir to the well and allows the released gas to flow to the wellbore.

 A temp plug is placed at the end of the first frack.
 The second stage section can then be perfed and fracked.
-With advancements in technology, multi stage fracking has become the norm.
+With advancements in technology, multi-stage fracking has become the norm.
 Fracking is completed several times to cover the horizontal distance of the wellbore.